 People often ask what to wear to a dance and what to expect.
-I hope the suggestions below will be helpful to newcomers and others who have questions about etiquette expected at our events.
+We hope the suggestions below are helpful to newcomers and others who have questions about etiquette expected at our events.

 What to wear:

 You will be dancing, so we advise choosing comfortable clothes and especially comfortable shoes (heels are hard to dance in!).
 For a lady, dances are excellent opportunities to wear flowing skirts that accentuate the dances.
 Sadly for men, they have no way to improve their dance style through clothing (unless they wear a kilt).

 Our dances are decidedly family-friendly, and as such, require a certain standard of modest dress.
 Please, no cleavage, short skirts or shorts.